oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/alert.md

 ## Shadow

-You can change the style of the component by adding the `shadow` property, the property is a`boolean` value.
+You can change the style of the alert by adding the `shadow` property, the property is a`boolean` value.

 </card>